 For active transmitters, the spurious domain is all frequencies apart from the operating channel and the Out of Band domain.

-For receivers and inactive transmitters the spurious domain is all frequencies.
+Receivers and inactive transmitters are not supposed to transmit any signal, therefore the spurious domain is all frequencies.

 Note: The residual power output is controlled by the spurious emissions requirement which is more stringent than the recommendation in 3.1.2.11.3.1. of ICAO [1].